zeek/spicy/doc/autogen/types/bytes.rst

     Interprets the data as representing an ASCII-encoded number and converts that into a signed integer, using a base of *base*. *base* must be between 2 and 36.
 If *base* is not given, the default is 10.
+    If the conversion fails, throws a `RuntimeError` exception, this includes calling `to_int()` on empty ``bytes``.

 .. spicy:method:: bytes::to_int bytes to_int False int<64> (byte_order: spicy::ByteOrder)

     Interprets the ``bytes`` as representing an binary number encoded with the given byte order, and converts it into signed integer.
+If the conversion fails, throws a `RuntimeError` exception, this can happen when ``bytes`` is empty or its size is larger than 8 bytes.

 .. spicy:method:: bytes::to_real bytes to_real False real ()